Building regulations make sure that new building work is safe, healthy, accessible and energy efficient. They are separate from planning permission.

 A copy of the Electrical Installation Certificate and Schedule of Test Results must be submitted on completion of the application.
 Alternatively you can use an electrician who is registered with the Electrical Competent Person Scheme.
-For an easy to understand format take a look at this general advice, guidance and information on electrical safety site.
+Get general advice, guidance and information on electrical safety.

-Building Regulations should not be confused with planning permission and will often apply to work which does not require planning consent.
+Building regulations should not be confused with planning permission and will often apply to work which does not require planning consent.

 Find out more about the difference between building regulations and planning permission.